kalgynirae/recipes/chicken_curry.md

 onions are soft and starting to caramelize (~15 minutes).
 Add the large batch of spices from earlier and cook for another minute.
 Add the chicken thighs and stir to coat them with the onion-spice mixture.
-Add the chicken stock, cover, and simmer until the chicken is cooked (~30 minutes).
-Then uncover and continue to simmer so the liquid can thicken a bit more.
+Add the chicken stock, cover, and simmer until the chicken is cooked (~40 minutes).
+Then uncover and continue to simmer until the liquid has reduced and thickened.

 ## Step 4: Cook rice

-Make basmati rice.
+Go back in time and make basmati rice.

 ## Step 5: Finish it up